stoneyrh/gSOAP/gsoap/samples/databinding/README.md

     typedef std::string xsd__token;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We MUST ensure that the string values we populate in this type conform to the
+You MUST ensure that the string values we populate in this type conform to the
-XML standard, which in case of xsd:token is: the lexical and value spaces of
+XML standard, which in case of `xsd:token` is the lexical and value spaces of
-xsd:token are the sets of all strings after whitespace replacement of any
+`xsd:token` are the sets of all strings after whitespace replacement of any
 occurrence of `#x9`, `#xA` , and `#xD` by `#x20` and collapsing.

 To copy `char*` or `wchar_t*` strings with a context that manages the allocated